 At least one letter should be from an academic instructor.
 Please ask your referees to use Dalhousie's Confidential Reference Letter form.

 If your first language is not English, an official test result must be submitted.
-The requirement is IELTS 7.0 or TOEFL 92 iBT.
-Other acceptable scores are TOEFL 580 PBT, MELAB 85, CanTest 4.5 (with no band score lower than 4.0), and CAEL 70 (with no band score lower than 60).
-Completing Dalhousie's College of Continuing Education EAP Level 2 course with a grade of A– or higher is also acceptable.
+The requirement is IELTS 7.0 or TOEFL 92 iBT (in-person or online).
+Other acceptable scores are TOEFL 580 PBT, MELAB 85, CanTest 4.5 (with no band score lower than 4.0), CAEL 70 (in-person or online, with no band score lower than 60), and Pearson English Test PTE Academic 65 (with no score below 54).
+Completing Dalhousie's English Language Studies Department EAP Level 2 course with a grade of A– or higher is also acceptable.
+A Duolingo test is not acceptable.
 If you have completed a degree at an English-language university, this requirement may be waived.
+See the Graduate Studies website for details.

 3. Application deadline